OnlinePseudonym/gatsby-netlify-portfolio/src/pages/index.md

 title: 'Great coffee with a conscience'
 image: /img/home-jumbotron.jpg
 heading: I google stuff for a living!
-subheading: I try to fill in the time between google searches with coding websites and applications.
+subheading: I try to fill in the downtime between searches by coding websites and applications.
 description: >-
   Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production,